jpgmv1998/reproducible_paper_template/randomReferences.md

 [leaflet](https://rstudio.github.io/leaflet/) - plot interactive maps

+[rgee](https://github.com/r-spatial/rgee) - rgee is a binding package for calling Google Earth Engine API from within R. Additionally, several functions have been implemented to make simple the connection with the R spatial ecosystem.
+The current version of rgee has been built considering the earthengine-api 0.1.235.
+Note that access to Google Earth Engine is only available to registered users.

 #### Regression Analysis and Output Presentation

 [model summary](https://vincentarelbundock.github.io/modelsummary/) - modelsummary creates tables and plots to summarize statistical models and data in R.